Sports Authority: Sportmart

 At the same time that Gart Bros. opened the Sportscastle, the Hochberg family and the Cantor family opened their first Sportmart in Niles, Illinois.
 The company grew to 60 stores in nine states.
 Gart Bros. and Sportmart merged in 1998.
 Sportmart briefly operated in Canada in the 1990s before closing down their operations after two years.

 Oshman's

 Oshman's Sporting Goods was founded in Houston, Texas, in 1919 by Jake Oshman.
-By 1965, Oshman's had become the largest sporting goods chain in Texas, operating 43 Oshman's SuperSports USA stores and 15 traditional stores; the company merged with Gart Bros. in 2001, two years before eventually merging with and changing their name to Sports Authority.
+By 1965, Oshman's had become the largest sporting goods chain in Texas, operating 43 Oshman's SuperSports USA stores and 15 traditional stores; the company merged with 120-stores Gart Bros. in 2001, two years before eventually merging with and changing their name to Sports Authority.

 Sports Authority

 The Sports Authority, Inc., was founded in Lakes Mall in Lauderdale Lakes, Florida, by a syndicate of venture capital groups and several key founding executives.
 Jack A. Smith, formerly COO of Herman's World of Sporting Goods, CEO; Roy M. Cohen, senior vice president and general merchandise manager; Richard Lynch, senior vice president and CFO and Arnold Sedel, vice president of stores operations, were the founding executives.
 The venture capital syndicate was led by William Blair Venture Partners and included First Chicago Venture Partners, Bain Capital, Phillips-Smith Venture Partners, Marquette Venture Partners, and Bessemer Securities.

 The Sports Authority, Inc. opened its first store in November 1987 in Fort Lauderdale, Florida.
 In 1990, Kmart acquired the company.
 At the time of acquisition, Kmart had opened two sporting goods stores in Metro Detroit under the Sports Giant name and converted these stores to the Sports Authority name.
 Five years later, The Sports Authority had expanded to 136 stores in 26 states, and was spun off from parent Kmart.

 Its headquarters were in Lauderdale Lakes, near Fort Lauderdale.